Diary entries

 Rachmaninoff's role: Conductor and Concerto Soloist

-Notes: Satina lists the concert on this date at this location, although Martyn lists it as occurring in Amsterdam noting only a performance of the Symphony no. 2.
-Martyn again lists a concert in Antwerp occurring on November 27, with the program as listed here.
-It is possible that both concerts took place with the same program.
-Satina, who relied on Rachmaninoff's notebook as her source, does not list any performance on November 27.
+Notes: There has been confusion about the date of this concert: in her Library of Congress materials, Satina listed it for November 9, although Martyn listed a concert in Amsterdam on this date, noting only a performance of the Symphony no. 2.
+Martyn listed a concert in Antwerp on November 27, with the program as outlined here.
+Satina, who relied on Rachmaninoff's notebook as her source, did not list any performance on November 27.
+Adding further to the confusion, Satina contradicted herself in 'Vospominania', noting a concert on November 9 in Amsterdam.
+Recent advice based on newspaper reviews indicates that November 9 is the correct date for this concert in Antwerp.
 It is not known who conducted the orchestra in Rachmaninoff's concerto.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 December 2 1908